 For example, energy healing: how is that different from what normal physicians do?
 The conventional doctors work on the physical body only, unaware of any level beyond, and using what are sometimes intrusive methods with bad side effects.
-An energy healer might instead work on the subtle/spiritual level that strengthens the body's power to heal itself.
+Does an energy healer instead work on the subtle/spiritual level that strengthens the body's power to heal itself?

 Secondly, when does someone ideally seek out energy healing vs. the mainstream doctors?
 Perhaps after a patient has gone through invasive surgery and needs the body to heal more quickly?
 Or in conjunction with chemotherapy so the body and emotions can be supported at a profound level so as to not break down?
 Or before a physical problem gets so bad that conventional medicine is the last resort?